Immediate and Direct Addressing

 In assembly code, the statement described there takes three steps:

-3. Put the result into memory at i
+to it. - Put the result into memory at

 In assembly code, this becomes: